-The WirelessZoo consists of a tail piece that measures Heart Rate, Sp02, Temperature, Body Position and Body Movements, and a collar device that measures Ambient temperature, Body Position & Body Movement.
+The WirelessZoo tail device (ZooSense) measures Heart Rate, Sp02, Temperature, Body Position and Body Movements.

-The tail device measures SpO2 using a selection of highly sensitive light signals in conjunction with a complex set of algorithms.
+The ZooSense measures SpO2 using a selection of highly sensitive light signals in conjunction with a complex set of algorithms.

-The Temperature is taken from the tail device using a highly sensitive light sensor.
+The Temperature is taken from the ZooSense using a highly sensitive light sensor.

-The device itself comes in one size, however the detachable “arms” come in two sizes.
-One for small tailed and one for medium to large tailed animals.
-The device can also be used without the “arms” by vet wrapping the device around the base of the tail.
+The ZooSense itself comes in one size, however the detachable “arms” come in two sizes.
+One for small tailed and one for medium to large tailed patients.

-Yes the device can be used by placing it on the back femoral artery (leg) with the area shaved and the device secured with vet wrap.
+Yes, the ZooSense can be used by placing it on the back femoral artery (hind-limb) with the area shaved and the ZooSense secured with vet wrap.

 Yes the ZooSense is IPX67 rated.